nishanthi-ds/IndiCoin/README.md

-# Indian Coin Detection using YOLO11
+# IndiCoin: Automated Coin Detection and Value Estimation System Using YOLO

 This project fine-tunes a pre-trained YOLO11s model to detect Indian currency coins: ₹1, ₹2, ₹5, ₹10, and 50 paise.
 The model is trained on custom-labeled images and can be used to detect coins in real-time or static images.